devversion/ng-trello/docs/step-8.md

 * `src/app/edit-talk/edit-talk.component.scss`

-Once these files have been created, we can start setting up the `EditTalkComponent` by creating a plain new Angular component that just injects data which comes from the `MatDialog` service.
+Once these files have been created, we can start setting up the `EditTalkComponent` by creating a new Angular component that injects data which comes from the `MatDialog` service.

-> Note: Data for a dialog is usually provided through dependency injection and can be injected by using the `MAT_DIALOG_DATA` injection token.
+> Note: Data for a dialog is usually provided through the `MAT_DIALOG_DATA` injection token

 `src/app/edit-talk/edit-talk.component.ts`
 ```ts